-Use of mobile phones and cameras
+Use of mobile phones and cameras (and other relevant devices)

-The school's policy on the use of mobile phones and cameras in the setting can be found in the School's Acceptable Use Policy .
+The school's policy on the use of mobile phones and cameras (and other relevant devices) in the setting can be found in the School's Acceptable Use Policy.
 Staff who wish to use or take photographs or video of students (whether on a personal or school device) must first speak with SLT to obtain their approval before using or taking any image of a student.
 Staff who wish to use their personal mobile devices or cameras in school for any other reason must first speak with SLT.
 Staff who act in breach of this may be subject to disciplinary action.